fiskurgit/RasterPlotter/README.md

 Usage: RasterPlotter pathToImage thresholdValue
 ```

 Extremely naive image to svg tool.
 RasterPlotter assumes input image is a monochromatic dithered image with black and white pixels only, the output will appear negative/inverted, this is so it can be plotted by a pen plotter. `thresholdValue` only defines the minimum line length so the pen plotter doesn't attempt to draw hundreds of lines of length 1.
-There's an additional boolean argument that instructs the SVG output to only draw every other line, eg. `RasterPlotter.jar 10 true` which is displayed in the photo below.
+There's an additional `-iso` argument that instructs the SVG output to only draw every other line, eg. `RasterPlotter.jar 10 -iso` which is displayed in the photo below.

 To use with [DitherKt](https://github.com/fiskurgit/DitherKt) where `jrun` is an alias to a Java JDK: